Old-Fashioned Butter Mints

 Old-Fashioned Butter Mints Recipe

-One of the highlights of going to my grandma’s house when I was growing up, in addition to playing Gin Rummy for money at age six, was raiding her candy dish.
+One of the highlights of going to my grandma’s house when I was growing up — in addition to playing Gin Rummy for money at age six — was raiding her candy dish.
 She used to have Jolly Ranchers, butterscotch candies, and after dinner mints in that little white dish with the lid.
-When you’re six,”after dinner” means the minute you can get your sweaty little mitts on the mints, you do.
+(When you’re six,”after dinner” means the minute you can get your sweaty little mitts on the mints, you do.)

-These homemade butter mints are so smooth and just melt in your mouth.
 Normally with mints, one is all you need.
 Maybe two.
 With these, you want at least 17 because they are cool yet sweet, firm yet melty.
 Plus they’re tiny.

 It may not have been the brightest idea to make a recipe that needed to be sliced into 250 little pieces (just a guess) and I am not one for extra steps and monkey business and fussy recipes, but I rolled the dough into long skinny logs in between my hands and it felt like I was playing with Play-Doh.